salimhankurul/Visual-Studio-Project-Cleaner/README.md

 # Why This Exist
 When you have 10 Projects and you often manually back up them on your local drives.
 You also copy Visual Studio Generated build files.
 Which they take up %95 of the total project file size.
 This exe cleans those files at once on multiple projects in seconds.
-So you can backup faster & and without worrying space
+So you can backup faster & and without worrying about space

 #  Compile Requirements